sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 ## Port legacy posts

 From here, a pretty much manual porting process is required.
-Most of my legacy posts were originally published right in the Blogger interface, so the must first be ported to *markdow*.
+Most of the legacy posts were originally published right in the Blogger interface, so some rewrite to *markdow* is needed.

 The porting process is as follows: